Let’s talk about auditory processing

 Our purpose is to identify and understand the cause of hearing concerns, then provide clear pathways for intervention and rehabilitation while focusing on strengths and overall well-being.

 The clinic is designed with comfort in mind, welcoming whanau to participate in the process.
 We’re here to make your journey as smooth as possible and will adapt to suit your needs.
-Our telehealth services ensure accessibility for all, even those living outside of Auckland.
+Our telehealth services ensure accessibility for ongoing support for those living outside of Auckland.

 Treatments improve auditory processing, learning and quality of life.